SpellarBot/learnjava/javaelastic/ReadMe.md

 ##########################################################################################

-### Sample : Basic Search by passing paramters in URL
+### Sample : Basic Search by passing parameters in URL
 * search using query parameter http://localhost:9200/customers/personal/_search?q=wyoming
 * search using query parameter and give sort order for result set